nyasu3w/mrubyc-m5/lib/mrubyc-m5/Classes.md

 - draw_png(pic,x,y)
   > draw a picture at (x,y). `pic` is a File object, such as SD.open("/test.jpg")

-### CardKBClass (c_cardkb.cpp) \[USE_CARDKB\]
-A class to use M5Stack CardKB.
-A Constant CardKB is already prepared for default I2C address.
-If the address is different, you need to create a new instance for it.
-If CardKB is not available, CardKB is a FailObject.

-- new(addr)
-  > create a new instance of CardKBClass for the card whose i2c address is `addr`
-- addr
-  > returns its i2c address
-- getch
-  > Gets a pressed key from CardKB.
-When 'a' key was pressed, returns the ascii code of 'a'.
-  > If no key was pressed, returns 0.
-- available?
-  > check if the cardkb is available

 ### File (c_file.cpp) \[USE_FILE_CLASS\]
 Representing a File class of Arduino.
 The instance is created by another class (ex: SD.open())